If you found this blog, you are one of the few who considers an obvious truth about the toxicants in our every day lives.

 The organ which is most susceptible to toxicant exposure in pets is the largest one - skin!

 The skin is the largest detoxification organ because of its huge surface area.
 The skin of human and non-human animals alike constantly sheds what doesn't serve the body.
 In this day and age, the skin is working overtime and could really use the help in removing metabolic wastes from normal living, street grime, and any other toxicant that isn’t expelled out the stool or the urine.
 Consider giving your animal a detox bath, a procedure available to you for free when you join my newsletter list.
-I also have a special course which goes into more depth about cleaning your pets' environment.
+I also have a special course which goes into more depth about cleaning your pets' environment, along with a gentle detoxification protocol.

 Here are some nutritive supplements you can add to your pets' lifestyle to give the internal detox organs the back up they need to clean out modern day toxicants: